 The continental climate means the summer months are warm so you can enjoy spending plenty of time outdoors.
-Driving through the province is optional as there are so many other ways to get around – by bike, on foot, or even by boat and canoe, with stops to see the local sights and culture.
+Explore the province by car, by bike, on foot, or even by boat and canoe, with stops to see the local sights and culture.

-Nova Scotia has an incredible 7,600km of coastline so there is plenty of water to enjoy.
-Try tidal bore rafting in the beautiful Bay of Fundy, between Nova Scotia and New Brunswick, kayaking in Keji National Park, or even mud sliding along the Shubencadie River bed!
-Animal-lovers should look out for seals, porpoises, seabirds and at least 15 different species of whales in the water.
+Nova Scotia has an incredible 13,300km of coastline so there is plenty of water to enjoy.
+Try tidal bore rafting on the Shubenacadie River, located along the Bay of Fundy in Nova Scotia, kayaking in Kejimkujik National Park, or even mud sliding along the Shubenacadie riverbed!
+Animal-lovers should look out for seals, porpoises, seabirds and at least 12 different species of whales in the Bay of Fundy.

-Nova Scotia is full of Canadian history and this is apparent in the beautiful lighthouses dotted around the island.
+Nova Scotia is full of Canadian history and this is apparent in the 150+ lighthouses dotted around the province.
 Take a trip to visit Peggy’s Cove and see the lighthouse built in 1868, which is the most photographed in Canada.
-Also discover two UNESCO World Heritage Sites, as well as museums and other historic sites in Nova Scotia.
+Also discover three UNESCO World Heritage Sites, 26 national historic sites and 28 provincial museums in Nova Scotia.

 Nova Scotia is one of Canada’s most delectable provinces!
-The fresh sea food is legendary - sample local lobster or the famous Digby scallops and mussels from the Mahone Bay.
-Also home to 11 wineries, you can taste the flavours of Halifax in the local vintage, or in a glass of traditional ice wine.
+The fresh sea food is legendary - sample local lobster, the famous Digby scallops, or the mussels from Mahone Bay.
+Also home to 16 wineries and vineyards, you can taste the flavours of Halifax in the local vintage, or in a glass of traditional ice wine.
 Sipped whilst looking across the water, this is a really relaxing way to end your day.

 The province’s capital, Halifax, is the largest city in Atlantic Canada.
 A vibrant and cultural city, this is one of the country’s best kept secrets.
-History buffs should visit Pier 21 to learn about Canada’s interesting immigration history and Halifax Farmer’s Market is great for foodies.
+History buffs should visit visit Pier 21, Canada’s National Immigration Museum, and Halifax Seaport Farmer’s Market is great for foodies.